webexone/webexone.github.io/_pages/AgentSupervisorExperience.md

 # Supervisor Licensing

+> In This section, we will review the Supervisor Licensing Requirements.

-- Login to Control Hub under organization admin account.
+- Login to Control Hub using your administrator account.
 - Go to **_Users_**, click on supervisor's account, scroll dow to **_Licenses_** section and press **_Edit Licenses_** button.

 ![Lab_4_Supervisor_Config_1](/assets/images/Supervisor/DC_Lab_4_Supervisor_Config_1.png)